Gitz98Code/EmployeeConnect/README.md

 - Centralized configuration with Config Server
 - API Gateway as a single entry point
 - Asynchronous messaging with RabbitMQ
 - Dockerized services for easy deployment

+## 🎬 Demo

+You can watch a demo of the project here: [Demo Link](https://drive.google.com/file/d/1Tgeh6pjtOLiFbmBW_ZvhNiwQLsYDMgwW/view?usp=drivesdk)